Effective leadership skills learned in one profession usually transfer to most new jobs, so I decided to make a change.

-After 18 years working and serving in numerous roles in Juvenile Corrections (JC) I recently changed my career path.
+After 18 years working and serving in numerous roles in Juvenile Corrections (JC), I changed my career path.
 It was a very hard decision to make after 18 years.
 I worked with a lot of great and talented people over the years.

 Many of those people became good friends, or were loyal followers who made me look good through the outstanding work they did on a daily basis serving at risk youth and their families.